K024/llm-sharp/README.md

 }
 ```

 Default will start an http api service.
 The api is almost compatible with openai v1 api with `/v1/chat/completions` and `/v1/embeddings`.
-Visit `http://localhost:5137/swagger/index.html` for api docs.
+Visit `http://<server_url>/swagger/index.html` for api docs.
 You can also set `"Bearer": { "Token": "your-secret-token", "Tokens": ["some-extra-tokens"] }` in `appsettings.json` to enable endpoint authorization.
+You can use `--url http://<host>:<port>,http://<host2>:<port2>` to change the default listening urls.

 After starting the api service, run `streamlit run web-ui.py` in [python-scripts](./python-scripts/) to start a simple web ui with streamlit.